 serious, including seizures and death.
 A few of the 90 different

-documented symptoms listed in the report as being caused by aspartame
+documented symptoms listed in the report as part of aspartame dangers are:

 ||Loss of taste